frogger21/super-duper-disco/README.md

 # super-duper-disco

-We look for the ith largest element in an unsorted array using a modified quick sort with a randomly generated pivot.
+We look for the ith smallest element in an unsorted array using a modified quick sort with a randomly generated pivot.
 We compare the results against the same array sorted via quicksort to give us the ith element.